Death can symbolise peace and liberation from suffering.

 What Can be Done About "Death Wish" Self-destructive Patterns?

-"Inner Journey" work allows exploration, confrontation and a dynamic shifting of the vicious-cycle black imagery generated by the brain chemistry consequences of depressed thinking, feeling and perceptions (as in the legendary "Black dog" experiences of Winston Churchill and others).
+"Inner Journey" work allows exploration, confrontation and a dynamic shifting of the vicious-cycle black imagery generated by the brain chemistry consequences of depressed thinking, feeling and perceptions.
+Dark imagery such as the "Black dog" experiences of Winston Churchill and others during periods of depression.
 "Stuck" imagery can be freed-up via feeling and expressing the associated emotional charge and if necesary, bringing in the "Trauma Energetics" approach.

 Mindfulness self-awareness training combined with cathartic release of "held-in" destructive impulses can do much to prepare the ground for effective "Point Healing" work...